 Gotham City Sirens (2020?)

-In May 2016, it was reported that a Harley Quinn -focused spin-off film, which will feature other DC Comics female characters, was in development.
-Robbie will reprise her role as Quinn and serve as a producer as well.
+In May 2016, it was reported that a Harley Quinn -focused spin-off film, which will feature other DC Comics female villains, was in development.
+Margot Robbie will reprise her role as Quinn and serve as executive producer through her newly established production company, LuckyChap Entertainment.
 As of September 2016, Robbie's newly created studio LuckyChap Entertainment will help develop the upcoming film.
 In November 2016, it was confirmed that Christina Hodson will serve as the screenwriter the film.
-In December 2016, it was announced that David Ayer will direct the spin-off film, entitled Gotham City Sirens, from a screenplay by Geneva Robertson-Dworet.
+In December, David Ayer was hired to direct and produce the film, titled Gotham City Sirens, based on the comic book series, from a screenplay by Geneva Robertson-Dworet.
+Leto will reprise his role as the Joker in the film.

 By February 2017, Warner Bros. was developing a film centered on Dick Grayson / Nightwing, with Chris McKay and Bill Dubuque signed on as director and screenwriter respectively.
 In discussing what he is looking for in casting the character, McKay cited the level of physical activity the actor will have to endure, including martial arts, gymnastics and stunts as what will be required for the role.